matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 The initial version of local node was shipped with several ERC-20 tokens deployed by default.

-It's no longer the case and if you need to interact with ERC-20 tokens, consider deploying them youself.
+It's no longer the case and if you need to interact with ERC-20 tokens, you should deploy them yourself.

 If you'd like the local node to come with pre-deployed tokens again, please let us know on our [discord](https://discord.gg/px2aR7w), so we can prioritize accordingly.